Reducing school food waste is central to addressing environmental and nutritional challenges in America.

 Some points covered in a toolkit like this include:

-The EPA promotes these programs because they can significantly result in waste being diverted from landfills, thereby reducing a school’s environmental footprint.
+The EPA promotes these programs because they can significantly divert waste from landfills, reducing a school’s environmental footprint.

-Using resources like “The Quest for Less,” a guide by the EPA, enables teachers to introduce fun activities to their classrooms.
-Plus, service-learning projects encourage students to take their learning outside of school by partnering with local nonprofit organizations and community food pantries.
+Using resources like “The Quest for Less,” an EPA guide, enables teachers to introduce fun activities to their classrooms.
+Plus, service-learning projects encourage students to take their learning outside school by partnering with local nonprofit organizations and community food pantries.
 In turn, students apply their knowledge to real-world situations and build a sense of responsibility toward environmental stewardship.

 Student green teams are groups of kids that take ownership of waste reduction initiatives within their schools and communities.
 They typically organize food waste audits, promote composting and recycling programs, and set up and monitor share tables.

-These teams act as ambassadors and seek to educate their peers about why food conservation and sustainability is important to protecting the earth.
+These teams act as ambassadors and seek to educate their peers about how food conservation and sustainability protect the earth.

-Plus, by involving students in these projects, schools empower them to take responsibility for their environmental impact, encouraging them to grow into the role of being leaders of sustainability both in the short and long-term.
+Plus, by involving students in these projects, schools empower them to take responsibility for their environmental impact, encouraging them to become sustainability leaders in the short and long term.

 Parents and students can adopt simple strategies to pack eco-friendly, waste-free lunches while learning how to reduce food waste in schools:

-Tracking food waste metrics is key for the evaluation process and determining success and/or areas for improvement.
-Schools can collect data through food waste audits, monitoring trends in discarded foods, and categorizing waste by type.
+Tracking food waste metrics is key to the evaluation process and determining success and/or areas for improvement.
+Schools can collect data through food waste audits, monitor trends in discarded foods, and categorize waste by type.

-In turn, they will be provided actionable insights, which can lead to adjusted portion sizes, menu offering refinement, and other strategies like the introduction of composting programs.
+In turn, they will be provided with actionable insights, which can lead to adjusted portion sizes, menu offering refinement, and other strategies, such as introducing composting programs.

-Additionally, these metrics can inform policy changes at the district level, which can lead to large-scale change and build a long-term culture of waste reduction.
+Additionally, these metrics can inform policy changes at the district level, leading to large-scale change and building a long-term culture of waste reduction.

 Expanding food waste reduction programs across school districts can make a big impact.
-For example, programs like California’s Food Waste Prevention Week have shown how targeted campaigns can reduce waste by educating students and staff.
+For example, programs like California’s Food Waste Prevention Week have shown how targeted campaigns that educate students and staff can reduce waste.
 Similarly, schools in Minnesota have successfully implemented share tables, composting programs, and menu adjustments, reducing waste by up to 25% district-wide.

 Sharing best practices is vital for scaling to be realized.
 Districts can hold workshops, establish collaboration networks, and create online forums for schools to exchange success stories and valuable lessons.
-Additionally, partnership with local community groups and government agencies can also provide resources and support bigger and more intense efforts.
+Additionally, partnering with local community groups and government agencies can provide resources and support bigger and more intense efforts.

 Running a school lunch program shouldn’t feel like a never-ending to-do list.
 The School Lunch Success Kit is your one-stop resource, giving you everything you need to keep things organized, safe, and engaging.